Rojeets/Fire_detection_AI_ML_project_with_python/README.md

    venv\Scripts\activate
 3. Install Dependencies:

-   Create a requirements.txt file with the following content:

-      ```text
-      opencv-python
-      numpy
-      playsound

- Then, install the dependencies:

          pip install -r requirements.txt

 4. Set Up Environment Variables:

    For security reasons, store your email credentials and other sensitive data as environment variables.
 You can create a .env file or set them directly in your environment.
 Example .env file:

          EMAIL_USER=your-email@gmail.com
          EMAIL_PASS=your-email-password
    Make sure to load these variables in your script using a library like python-dotenv if you choose to use a .env file.

-5. Prepare the Alarm Sound File:
+6. Prepare the Alarm Sound File:

    Ensure you have an alarm sound file named alarm-sound.mp3 in the project directory.